 Step 3.
 Use your fingers to pull off the rind piece by piece.
 Also, the pith of the pomelo (the fibrous-like white part) can be thick, so use your fingers to peel it off in large pieces.

 Step 4.
 Use your hands to break the fruit in half firmly.
-Using a knife cuts into flesh too much, and you'll lose some of the pomelo juice, the tastiest part of the fruit.
+Using a knife cuts into flesh too much, and you'll lose some of the fruit's pomelo juice, the tastiest part.

 Step 5.
 Break the fruit into small pieces for easy peeling.
 Removing the flesh is easier if you peel the pith off in large pieces.